 This turmeric yellow rice is full of aromatic flavors and makes an elegant side dish!
-It is simple to make and can be cooked in a rice cooker or on the stove top.
+Simple to prep in a rice cooker or on the stove top.

 Looking for rice recipes?
 Check out this post with 7 Easy Rice Recipes!

-Can I freeze turmeric yellow rice?
-YES.
-This rice recipe freezes well.
+Coconut rice freezes well.
 You can freeze it in meal prep containers or in freezer bags (I love these re-usable silicone freezer bags!).
 Some people add a little bit of water when re-heating freeze/thawed rice, as it does end up slightly dryer than fresh rice.

 Can I cook this recipe in the Instant Pot?
 I have not tried.
 I would refer to this recipe for Instant Pot Yellow Rice.